-Continuing the recent trend of legislatively limiting otherwise common settlement agreement provisions, this bill would prohibit any settlement agreement related to an employment dispute from preventing or restricting the "aggrieved person" from obtaining future employment with the employer against whom the claim was filed, or any parent company, subsidiary, division, affiliate, or contractor of the employer.
+Continuing the recent trend of legislatively limiting otherwise common settlement agreement provisions, this bill would prohibit any settlement agreement related to an employment dispute from preventing or restricting the "aggrieved person" from working for the employer against which the claim was filed, or any parent company, subsidiary, division, affiliate, or contractor of the employer.
+As phrased, it would prohibit provisions that preclude former employees from being re-hired, and that would require current employees to resign as part of a settlement.
 Any such provision in an agreement entered into or after January 1, 2020 shall be deemed void as a matter of law and against public policy.